pbougie/mac-dev-env/source/index.html.md

 priority: 1.0
 ---

-This guide is for compiling a web development environment in OS X. There are easier methods (and faster) to set up a development environment — such as [Homebrew](http://mxcl.github.com/homebrew/), [MacPorts](http://www.macports.org/), [Fink](http://www.finkproject.org/) — but none provide the control I was looking for.
-These instructions were made for [Mountain Lion](http://en.wikipedia.org/wiki/OS_X_Mountain_Lion) but should be fairly similar for previous versions of OS X.
+This guide is for compiling a web development environment in OS X. There are easier and faster methods to set up a development environment — such as [Homebrew](http://mxcl.github.com/homebrew/), [MacPorts](http://www.macports.org/), [Fink](http://www.finkproject.org/) — but none provide absolute control.
+These instructions are for [OS X 10.9 Mavericks](https://en.wikipedia.org/wiki/OS_X_Mavericks).
+Earlier versions of the guide are available for [10.8 Mountain Lion](http://archives.patrickbougie.com/mac-dev-env/mountain_lion/) and [10.7 Lion](http://archives.patrickbougie.com/mac-dev-env/lion/).

 Start with the **Getting Started** section, then proceed with installing your desired packages.
 Some packages need to be installed in a certain order to satisfy dependencies.
 Each package lists its dependencies at the beginning of the instructions.